jcsung-star/ETF_Analyzer/README.md

 ## Usage

 Go to the Anaconda Prompt to launch JupyterLab by typing Jupyter Lab.
-To use this application simply clone the repository and run the financial_planning_tools.ipynb in you Jupyter Lab Notebook.
+To use this application simply clone the repository and run the etf_analyzer.ipynb in you Jupyter Lab Notebook.

 ---